 According to research, nearly a quarter of accountants have experienced financial or reputational damage due to spreadsheet errors.
 Here we demonstrate how you can make the most of your spreadsheets.

-Using the Excel Add-In is very straightforward.
-It is accessed via a menu option or via the tool bar in common with other extensions.
 Once a secure connection to the database is achieved by logging in with a username and password, a user can select from a range of functions covering the ledger, customers, suppliers, item lists as well as analysis categories such as department, project etc. When modifying information, the Add-In automatically identifies which records have been updated and saved into Aqilla.

 Parameters set up in Aqilla can also be included in a spreadsheet as functions.
 This means for example that the selection of date ranges can be made to reflect that which is set up in the main database - making it straightforward to select data from ‘This Period’, ‘This Quarter’ or the current financial year for example.

-Of course, once the data resides in Excel it can be referenced for the production of graphs, tables, reports and further analysis combined with data derived from other sources.
-Furthermore, Excel can act as an excellent tool to consolidate financial data from more than one company or act as a gateway for Microsoft’s SQL-Server Analysis Services enabling you to enables you to query your most current business data using the latest cube functions to build a custom report from an OLAP database.
+Of course, once the data resides in your Spreadsheet / Excel it can be referenced for the production of graphs, tables, reports and further analysis combined with data derived from other sources.
+Furthermore, it can act as an excellent tool to consolidate financial data from more than one company or act as a gateway for Microsoft’s SQL-Server Analysis Services enabling you to enables you to query your most current business data using the latest cube functions to build a custom report from an OLAP database.

 10 Effective Ways to Make the Most of Excel Spreadsheets